The Brief · Case Study

 • Your inbound is leaking.
 If no one can say with certainty that every serious inquiry from the last 90 days got a timely answer, some didn't.
 That's not a staff-effort problem; it's a coverage problem — and coverage is what agents do best.

 • The agent's job is attention, not judgment.
-The close was human.
-The agent's contribution was making sure humans were always looking at the right thing at the right time.
+The close is always human.
+An agent's contribution is making sure humans are always looking at the right thing at the right time.
 That division of labor is what working AI actually looks like.

 • Start where the money already flows.
 The best first agent isn't a moonshot — it's a net under the revenue you're already generating and quietly dropping.